DianaHoefels/RoFact/README.md

 **Diana Höfels**
 📬 Email: diana.hoefels@gmail.com

-All claims were collected from [factual.ro](https://www.factual.ro), a trusted Romanian fact-checking platform run by Funky Citizens.
+All claims were collected from [factual.ro](https://www.factual.ro), the Romanian fact-checking platform operated by Funky Citizens, and are used with permission for academic and research purposes.
 The dataset includes metadata such as speaker, verdict, topic, and source link.
 The current version of RoFact (v1.0) includes all claims published on factual.ro up to **November 28, 2024**.